 \section{Conclusions}

-The nonlinear mechanical response of square SLGS under large uniaxial stretch and pure dilatation is investigated with continuum and atomistic simulations employing the MM3, REBO+LJ and Tersoff potentials.
+The nonlinear mechanical response of square SLGS under large uniaxial stretch and pure dilatation is investigated with continuum and atomistic simulations employing the MM3, REBO+LJ, and Tersoff potentials.
 The obtained results are compared with DFT results available in the literature for the two stretch states.
-The stress results obtained from the continuum model are in good agreement with DFT results.
-From the atomistic models, we find that the MM3 is most accurate among the potentials considered in this study.
-We also studied the transverse vibrational frequencies of a square SLGS and a CNC with the continuum model and molecular simulations employing the MM3 potential.
-The variation in frequencies at different stretches from the two approaches is compared and are found to be in good agreement within an accuracy of about $95\% $.
-In future work, the present study should be extended to finite temperatures.\\
+The elastic response obtained from the continuum model is in good agreement with DFT results.
+Among the potentials used for molecular simulations, the MM3 is found to be the most accurate in this study.
+The transverse vibrational frequencies of a square SLGS and a CNC found from the continuum model and molecular simulations employing the MM3 potential are found to be in good agreement, within an error of about $~5\% $.
+In future work, the present study will be extended to finite temperatures.\\